My Singing Monsters: My Singing Monsters: Thumpies

 My Singing Monsters: Thumpies is a 2024 remastered remake of the 2010 game Thumpies.
 The game is a rhythm game, requiring the player to tap various objects in time to the bouncing Thumpie characters on-screen, to fill the Thump-o-Meter and achieve three stars.
 The game had a hard launch on Android and iOS devices on March 5, 2024, costing $4.99.

+My Singing Monsters Karaoke

+My singing Monsters Karaoke is a free to play rhythm game released in 2026.
+It requires you to click and hold various notes to make the monster sing.
+The challenge of the game is to keep the monsters in key and features stylized and exaggerated art of the monsters.
+Some of the monsters included are Entbrat, Mammott and Bbli$zard.
+It became available on Steam on August 19th, 2026.

 Discontinued games

 Furcorn's Jelly Dreams / Jammer Splash!

 Furcorn's Jelly Dreams was a puzzle game featuring characters from the franchise, and was discontinued in 2017.
-This eventually was remade into Jammer Splash!, which was also discontinued as well.
+This eventually was remade into Jammer Splash!, which featured Toe Jammer, and was also discontinued as well.

 My Singing Monsters: Coloring Book

 My Singing Monsters: Coloring Book was a digital coloring book by Big Blue Bubble themed around My Singing Monsters.
-The app was first released on December 15, 2016, on Android and iOS devices.
+The app was first released on December 15, 2016 on Android and iOS devices.
 It was discontinued on January 24, 2025.

 Other discontinued games

 Several other games from the franchise have also been discontinued, including My Mammott, My PomPom, Fling a Thing!, and My Singing Monsters: Official Guide.
-Fling a Thing! and the 2010 version of Thumpies were released prior to My Singing Monsters, and references to these games can be found throughout the My Singing Monsters series.